 As such, a training needs analysis (TNA) is supremely important.
 It’s your chance to plot the route to training success.

 What is a Training Needs Analysis?

 A training needs analysis gives you all the information you need to hone your L&D strategy into a well-oiled machine.
 There are three levels at which a training needs analysis operates:

-The Importance of a Training Needs Analysis
+The Benefits of a Training Needs Analysis

 A proper training needs analysis establishes the gap between where you are and where you want to be.
 This will help you understand the skills and behaviours your organisation needs to advance.
 You can then identify which of these skills and behaviours are lacking.

-It gives you a clear understanding of the big picture.
+A training needs analysis gives you a clear understanding of the big picture.
 This enables you to make smarter decisions.
 With this understanding, you’ll be able to pinpoint training that’s needed and training that’s not needed, saving you time and money.

 Once you’ve identified the areas of greatest need and pinpointed surplus training, you can refine your L&D strategy.
 This helps ensure you’re funnelling investment into the areas that will deliver the best return.

 How to Conduct a Training Needs Analysis

-Step 1: Imagine
+Step One: Imagine

 Once you understand the mission, take a deep breath and close your eyes.
 Imagine what your organisation would be like if it was fulfilling every aspect of this remit.
 Ask yourself:

 - What would your company culture be like if your values were being lived all day, every day?